The Proverbial Elephant in the Room…

 Dang…you replaced TJ’s art with AI…

 Not at all.
 TJ is an AMAZING artist – I chose to work with him because I love his style…I always have!
 Even he will tell you that he has more 2D experience than 3D.
 When it came time to convert our ideas into a 3D game world, we had to compromise a bit.
-We started with a program called Vroid Studio, which made Anime-style avatars for VRChat.
+We started with a program called Vroid Studio, which makes Anime-style avatars for VRChat.
 They looked OK, but weren’t as close to the vision we had for the characters.

 Here’s Jenny’s concept art vs Jenny’s Vroid avatar…